 - Zoom in on a study area of interest to see if there are any NEON field sites that are nearby.

-- Click the "More" button in the upper right hand corner of the map to filter sites by name, site host, domain or state.
+- Use the menu below the map to filter sites by name, type, domain, or state.

 - Select one field site of interest.